Course Descriptions and Numbers

 Prerequisite: Geometry or concurrent enrollment in Geometry

 This course helps students understand the field of engineering/engineering technology.
 It is a hands-on class involving multiple projects and explorations that introduce students to various engineering fields, technology systems, and manufacturing processes common in today’s engineering landscape.
 Students will learn how engineers and technicians use math, science, and technology to solve problems and benefit society.
-The course also includes concerns about social and political consequences of technological change.
-Successful completion and high test results of this PLTW course can result in transcripted credit at the University of Iowa.
+The course also includes concerns about the social and political consequences of technological change.
 This course must be taken for DMACC credit.